 Need some motivation to get your pitiful, sorry, “I should be dead for what I did to you”, thoughts out?

 Now go apologize at An Open Apology.
-You know you fucked up!
+You know you screwed up!
 Go make it right.

 Drop Off Only

 You: Ice, Me: Zamboni

 Keep your ass in the car

 Drop off only